 - Now you can learn to get rid of your symptoms with the above techniques.

-- Within a very short time, you will find that you will be able to cope with real stressful situations in a “cool” and positively decisive manner.
+- Within a very short time, you will find that you will be able to cope with really stressful situations in a “cool” and positively decisive manner.

 - You will become a pillar of strength.
 With a lifestyle and attitude that demonstrates a positive, relaxed composure.

-Follow the tips and advice given in “How to Cure Stress and Depression with Humor”.
+Follow the tips and advice given in this article.
 Good luck on your journey to a stress and depression free lifestyle.
-Bookmark this page and take the quiz again in a month time to see how your stress levels have come down.
+Bookmark this page and take the quiz again in a month's time to see how your stress levels have come down.